sherkoo/stephenherko.github.io/about.md

 # Welcome,

-I'm a product designer working in the tech field because I have an unending interest in human behavior.
-I've always been the "observing" type throughout my life, absorbing information and seeing how other people interact with each other.
+I'm a product designer working in the tech field.
 I approach all projects with the scientific method searching for objectivity and truth.
-My interest for user experience and psychology continues to grow and develop.
-I believe developing a deep understanding of human and social behavior, and prototyping (a lot) is the key to good product design.
+I believe developing a deep understanding of social behavior, and prototyping (a lot) is the key to good product design.

 ## Solving Problems Through Empathy & Research